 How and where are we meeting?

 For those attending virtually, you can join us from anywhere with an Internet connection.
 You will able to join selected workshops and worship, as well as plenary programming and business sessions.
-You will not be able to join DC-based lobby visits but can lobby on your own following the meeting.
+If you registered by the Oct.
+19 deadline, you will also be able to participate in virtual lobby visits with your legislators’ DC offices.
+We will provide assistance with scheduling visits and more information regarding lobby training as the event approaches.

 What is the cost?